 Work From Home Design – Can It Contribute to Progressive India?

 There was a time when no employee would dare utter the words “work from home” in front of their employer.
-Today, work from home is almost a norm.
+Today, working from home is almost the norm.
 The post-pandemic era is a whole new one.
 Things that were unimaginable, such as working from home or practicing design thinking, are now the new normal.

 But all is not the same as before.
 People have changed.
 Their attitudes have changed.
 Their priorities have shifted.